Keperra, Queensland: Economy

 There is a large quarry at 469 Settlement Road (27.4236°S 152.9497°E), where extractive activities are still in operation as at 2021, but it is planned to convert the quarry site into a housing estate.
+In 2023, the first parcels of land at The Quarry were released with the development undertaken by Frasers Property.

 Education

-Grovely State School is a government primary (Prep-6) school for boys and girls at 200 Dawson Parade (27.4019°S 152.9613°E).
+Grovely State School is a government primary (Prep–6) school for boys and girls at 200 Dawson Parade (27.4019°S 152.9613°E).
 In 2018, the school had an enrolment of 375 students with 26 teachers (23 full-time equivalent) and 22 non-teaching staff (11 full-time equivalent).
 It includes a special education program.

-Mitchelton State High School Positive Learning Centre is a specific-purpose primary and secondary (4-12) school at 83 Gilston Street (27.4087°S 152.9580°E).
+Mitchelton State High School Positive Learning Centre is a specific-purpose primary and secondary (4–12) school at 83 Gilston Street (27.4087°S 152.9580°E).
 It is for students who require intervention beyond the capacity of a conventional classroom with goal of returning them into mainstream schooling or into vocational programs.

-There is no mainstream secondary school in Keperra.
+There are no mainstream secondary schools in Keperra.
 The nearest government secondary schools are Ferny Grove State High School in neighbouring Ferny Grove to the west and Mitchelton State High School in neighbouring Mitchelton to the east.

+The Brisbane Institute of Tecand Further Education (TAFE) Grovely Campus is at Fitzsimmons Street.

 Amenities

+Keperra Country Club has a 27-hole Championship golf course.

+The Great Western Shopping Centre is at the intersection of Settlement Road and Samford Road.
+Bunnings warehouse opened in 2018 with further retail to open in 2019.

+The Arana Leagues Club on Dawson Parade is near the border with the suburb of Arana Hills.

-The suburb has a 27-hole Championship golf course (Keperra Country Club), football (soccer) club Westside FC, shopping centres (Great Western and two smaller ones at Dallas Parade near the Keperra station and on Dawson Parade near Grovely station), churches, a hospital, and a dog off-leash area.
+Other amenities include thefootball (soccer) club Westside FC, two small shopping centres at Dallas Parade near the Keperra station and on Dawson Parade near Grovely station), churches, a hospital, and a dog off-leash area.
 An area of vegetation known as Keperra Bushland bounds the suburb to the south on its border with The Gap while the Keperra Picnic Grounds are located in the north-west section at the intersection of Samford Road and Upper Kedron Road.

-The Great Western Shopping Centre is at the intersection of Settlement Road and Samford Road.
-Bunnings Warehouse opened in 2018 with further retail to open in 2019.

 Housing

-Housing within the suburb ranges from modest post-war homes built from weatherboard and mainly located on the northern side of Samford Road and south of the railway to larger brick dwellings built during the 1980s and 1990s within the Kings Park Estate.
-The Estate began to be developed around 1988 in an area around Samford Road, Cobalt Street and Onyx Street.
-Properties in the southern sections (e.g. Balvenie Street) of the Estate date from the early 1990s.

 Keperra Sanctuary Retirement Village is at 998 Samford Road, just east of the Great Western Shopping Centre.

 Transport

-Keperra railway station and Grovely railway station provides access to regular Queensland Rail City network services to Ferny Grove, Brisbane and Beenleigh.
+Keperra and Grovely railway stations provides access to regular Queensland Rail services to Ferny Grove, Brisbane and Beenleigh.

-Brisbane Transport offers a bus service on Route 362 between The Gap and Brookside Shopping Centre with stops at Great Western Shopping Centre, Keperra railway station, Grovely railway station and Mitchelton railway station.
+Transport for Brisbane offers a bus service on route 362 between West Ashgrove through The Gap to Brookside Shopping Centre with stops at Great Western Shopping Centre, Keperra railway station, Grovely railway station and Mitchelton railway station.

 The bus service on Route 398 is between Mitchelton railway station and Ferny Grove railway station, with stops within Keperra.